-Code signing has a couple different functions that can help users know if they can trust software downloads and other interactions on the internet.
-The main purpose of code signing is to authenticate the author of the software, download, or file.
-For example, a download file sent from Microsoft appears much more trustworthy than a file from Joe Schmoe and you’re more likely to download it on your computer.
+As a user, code signing has a couple of different functions that can help you know if you should trust software downloads and other interactions on the internet.
+The main purpose of code signing is to authenticate the author of the software, download or file.
+For example, a download file sent from Microsoft will appear to be much more trustworthy than a file from Joe Schmoe, and you are more likely to install it on your computer.

 Code signing also allows you to see if there is a valid security certificate.
-Think of the certificate as sort of like having a wax seal on your download.
-If the seal is broken, you know the material has been tampered with or compromised.
-If it is intact, you know the message inside is from the original sender, and the integrity of the original content has not be altered.
+Think of the certificate as being a wax seal on your download.
+If the seal is broken, you know the material inside may have been tampered with or compromised.
+If it is intact, you know the message inside is from the original sender, and the integrity of the original content has not been altered.

-When you download software onto your computer, you are sure to have at least some updates in the future.
-When these updates are code signed with the same key used to encrypt your initial downloads, you can trust that future updates are coming from the same source and are therefore safe to download as well.
+When you install software onto your computer, you are sure to have at least some updates in the future.
+When these updates are code signed with the same key used to "seal" your initial downloads, you can trust that future updates have come from the same source and are therefore safe to execute on your machine.

 What Are the Types of Digital Certificates?